-The most time- and labor-consuming part is “training” the bot, that is, programming the knowledge base which the chatbot will use in its conversations with users.
+The most time- and labor-consuming part is “training” the chatbot, that is, programming the knowledge base which the chatbot will use in its conversations with users.

-Thus, for chatbot development prices and delivery estimations, please contact us directly to discuss the bot design, functionality, scope of features, and estimated cost.
+Thus, for chatbot development cost and delivery estimations, please contact us directly to discuss the chatbot design, functionality, scope of features, and estimated cost.

-If you are planning to implement a bot as another channel for reaching out to your customers, you can rely on the chatbot creation experience of Jasoren professionals.
+If you are planning to implement a chatbot as another channel for reaching out to your customers, you can rely on the chatbot creation experience of Jasoren professionals.